-Johnstone Strait Professional Review and Guide
+Johnstone Strait Professional Guide

 "A number of day trips are possible from Telegraph Cove, including visits to Bauza Islet, the Wastell Islets and the Blinkhorn Peninsula.
 If you have a couple of nights to spend in the area, however, consider paddling down to Kaikash Creek and exploring the south side of the strait and the waters outside the Robson Bight (Michael Biggs) Ecological Reserve.
 If you are able to spend several nights in the area, it is worth crossing the strait and exploring Harbledown Island, Village Island and Blackfish Sound.